sean-mcclure/machine_flow/README.md

 # MACHINE FLOW

 Machine Flow is an application for GUI-fying machine learning workflows to rapidly discover viable pipelines.
 Machine Flow keeps track of data dependencies using dependency graphs (created dynamically on the front-end).
-You can view the tutorial-demo [here](https://vimeo.com/274980432).

 ## Getting Started